Bob Backlund: Feud with Bret Hart; WWF Champion (1994–1995)

 Backlund's second reign as WWF Champion was brief, as he lost the title three days later to Diesel at a non-televised show in Madison Square Garden, the site of many of Backlund's victories in the 1970s and 1980s.
 Diesel kicked Backlund in the stomach, hit him with a Jackknife Powerbomb and pinned him in eight seconds.
 For weeks afterwards, fans jeered Backlund with chants of "Eight seconds!
 Eight seconds!".
-In a 2005 interview for the Pro Wrestling Torch, Kevin Nash (a.k.a.
-Diesel) recalled how Backlund sold his Jackknife Powerbomb by crawling up the aisleway, back to the dressing room area of the Garden.
+In a 2005 interview for the Pro Wrestling Torch, Diesel recalled how Backlund sold his Jackknife Powerbomb by crawling up the aisleway, back to the dressing room area of the Garden.
 Nash said, "He couldn't have put me over any stronger".
 This match was the last time (to date) the WWF Championship changed hands at a non-televised event, and aside from Money in the Bank cash-ins, this match remains the shortest WWF title match ever; in fact, it would be tied by Randy Orton cashing in his Money in the Bank contract on Daniel Bryan at the 2013 SummerSlam, or Brock Lesnar's quick victory against Kofi Kingston at SmackDown's 20th Anniversary in 2019.
+Backlund faced Diesel in a series of rematches in December 1994 and January 1995, but was unable to regain the title.